 Like any health plan, managed care plans have plan limitations including geographic availability and limited provider networks.
 Managed care coverage is offered in certain counties called service areas.
 Ordinarily, managed care plans only cover members within the State; however, plans that have networks outside the State of Illinois may provide coverage.
 Employees should contact the managed care plan administrator to ascertain if coverage is available outside their geographic area.
 Eligible dependents that live apart from the employee's residence for any part of a plan year may be subject to limited service coverage.
 It is critical that employees who have an out-of area dependent (such as a college student) contact the managed care plan to understand the plan's guidelines on out-of-area coverage.

-Some managed care health plans are self insured, meaning all claims are paid by the State of Illinois even though managed care health plan benefits apply.
+The open access health plans are self insured, plan benefits apply.
 These plans are not regulated by the Illinois Department of Insurance and are not governed by the Employees Retirement Income Security Act (ERISA).

-In order to have the most detailed information regarding a particular managed care health plan, employees should ask the plan administrator for its summary plan description (SPD) which describes the covered services, benefit levels, and exclusions and limitations of the plan's coverage.
-The SPD may also be referred to as a certificate of coverage or a summary plan document.
+In order to have the most detailed information regarding a particular managed care health plan, employees should ask the plan administrator for its summary plan document (SPD) which describes the covered services, benefit levels, and exclusions and limitations of the plan's coverage.
+The SPD may also be referred to as a certificate of coverage.